heber-silva/CKA-Obsidian-Vault/Security/Multi-tenancy.md

 By default, all pods in a Kubernetes cluster are allowed to communicate with each other, and all network traffic is unencrypted.
 This can lead to security vulnerabilities where traffic is accidentally or maliciously sent to an unintended destination, or is intercepted by a workload on a compromised node.

-Pod-to-pod communication can be controlled using [NetworkPolicy](NetworkPolicy.md)], which restrict communication between pods using namespace labels or IP address ranges.
+Pod-to-pod communication can be controlled using [NetworkPolicy](../Networking/NetworkPolicy.md)], which restrict communication between pods using namespace labels or IP address ranges.
 In a multi-tenant environment where strict network isolation between tenants is required, starting with a default policy that denies communication between pods is recommended with another rule that allows all pods to query the DNS server for name resolution.
 With such a default policy in place, you can begin adding more permissive rules that allow for communication within a namespace.
 It is also recommended not to use empty label selector '{}' for namespaceSelector field in network policy definition, in case traffic need to be allowed between namespaces.
 This scheme can be further refined as required.
 Note that this only applies to pods within a single control plane; pods that belong to different virtual control planes cannot talk to each other via Kubernetes networking.

 Namespace management tools may simplify the creation of default or common network policies.
 In addition, some of these tools allow you to enforce a consistent set of namespace labels across your cluster, ensuring that they are a trusted basis for your policies.

 #### Warning:

-Network policies require a [CNI plugin](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/#cni) that supports the implementation of network policies.
+Network policies require a [](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/#cni) that supports the implementation of network policies.
 Otherwise, NetworkPolicy resources will be ignored.

 More advanced network isolation may be provided by service meshes, which provide OSI Layer 7 policies based on workload identity, in addition to namespaces.
 These higher-level policies can make it easier to manage namespace-based multi-tenancy, especially when multiple namespaces are dedicated to a single tenant.
 They frequently also offer encryption using mutual TLS, protecting your data even in the presence of a compromised node, and work across dedicated or virtual clusters.
 However, they can be significantly more complex to manage and may not be appropriate for all users.